-They were once dismissed as street dogs and mongrels.
-But as a breed they are smart, tough, athletic, loyal – and ancient.
+They’ve been dismissed as mongrels, ‘township dogs’ and worse.
+But as a breed they are smart, tough, athletic, loving – and ancient.
 They are the Africanis, the dog of Africa.

-You’ll see them in the villages and dirt roads of rural South Africa, and on the streets of the country’s townships: undistinguished medium-sized dogs, sometimes scrawny, with long snouts, pointed ears, short brownish coats and springy up-curled tails.
+You’ll see them in the villages and on the dirt roads of rural South Africa, and in the country’s townships.
+They’re ordinary-looking medium-sized dogs, sometimes scrawny, with long snouts, pointed ears, short brownish coats and springy up-curled tails.

 For years Gallant and Sithole roamed rural KwaZulu-Natal, studying and photographing the dogs they came across in kraals and homesteads.
 They concluded that these animals were not a mess of mongrels but members of coherent breed of dog, with a distinct behaviour and appearance.